 Targeted therapy is a method of treatment in which medications or other substances are used to precisely identify and attack certain cancer cells.
 Targeted therapy is a cancer treatment that targets proteins that regulate how cancer cells divide, develop, and disseminate.

-Some breast cancers are treated with Herceptin (trastuzumab), a medication that inhibits the development of cancer cells.
+Some Breast Cancer treatments are treated with Herceptin (trastuzumab), a medication that inhibits the development of cancer cells.

 Targeted cancer therapies are sometimes also known as "molecularly targeted drugs," "molecularly targeted therapies," or "precision medicines."